Masada: Phase I: Western Palace etc.

 The first of three building phases completed by Herod began in 35 BC.
 During the first phase the Western Palace was built, along with three smaller palaces, a storeroom, and army barracks.
 Three columbarium towers and a swimming pool at the south end of the site were also completed during this building phase.

+Mosaic floor in bathroom, the Western Palace at Masada.

 The original center of the Western Palace was square and was accessed through an open courtyard on the northwest corner of the building.
 The courtyard was the central room of the Western Palace and directed visitors into a portico, used as a reception area for visitors.
 Visitors were then led to a throne room.
 Off the throne room was a corridor used by the king, with a private dressing room, which also had another entrance way that connected to the courtyard through the mosaic room.
 The mosaic room contained steps that led to a second floor with separate bedrooms for the king and queen.